huynle/midiController/README.md

-# Bugs
+# Notes
-- Display is has line at the top
+- Display is has line at the top is because the GPIO has not been completely cleared on each force exit

+# Known Bugs